 The ID.4’s attractive styling delivers a low drag coefficient of 0.28, which contributes to an estimated range of more than 400km from the standard 82kWh (77kWh usable capacity) underfloor battery pack.

 Fast charging up to 125kW DC will be possible, which should take the battery from 5% full to 80% in around 38 minutes.
-New ID.4s will come with a complementary subscription for at least two years to Electrify Canada charging stations.
+New ID.4s will come with a complimentary subscription for at least two years to Electrify Canada charging stations.
 A similar arrangement in the US will provide three years’ access to Electrify America’s network.

 Power and performance